... Coaching Shared Knowledge Dismiss

 The biggest aspect that goes against this system is pretty evident- it is very defensive and could easily go wrong if it hasn’t been mastered.
 In the attacking phase, at least 1 or two midfielders must stay at the back to provide defensive cover in case of transitions, there is a need for the wing backs to be high up the pitch acting like normal wingers.

 Another potential flaw of playing with back 3 is that the space behind the wingbacks can be exploited when they push forward.
 This isn’t much of a problem if you have wingbacks capable of running up and down the line with defensive and offensive skills equally developed.
-Players like Alexaner-Arnold, Robertson, Walker, and previous years Victor Moses, Alonso and Dani Alves are ideal candidates for such a demanding role.
-These players have spent much of theirs career as conventional fullbacks, and can defend and attack with the same success.
+Players like Alexaner-Arnold, Robertson, Walker, and White are ideal candidates for such a demanding role.
+These players have spent much of their career as conventional fullbacks and can defend and attack with the same success.

 To be able to minimize any disadvantages, it is very important to choose players with the right characteristics for this system.
-The right and left center back must be players who are comfortable defending wide areas because they will have to do it during games.
+The wide centre backs must be players who are comfortable defending wide areas because they will have to do it during games.
 Also, it would be a great as a a left-foot left center back because it would provide more options during the build up as he will be more comfortable with the ball.

 And if either wingback gets caught too far up the pitch, they usually have some cover from central midfield, too.
 A brilliant example was Kanté at Chelsea.
 A player with a huge amount of energy capable of covering a lot of space and provide defensive balance to the pushing up full backs.
 In case the preferred formation is the 3 – 4 – 3 there is a need of two defensive midfielders very skillful both on the attacking and the defending aspect and also with the ability to stop the opponent’s counter attack.